rutuja-kumthekar/Login-Authentication-Javascript/README.md

 # Login-Authentication-Javascript

-In this project i have done the Authentication for login page using Javascript local storage.
+In this project i have done the Authentication for login page using Javascript local storage.I used the local storage key and value for check login is authorized or not.
+If authorized then go to home page otherwise it shows alert "username or password is incorrect".